Skip to main content

 This is a life-sustaining and targeted intervention.
 Yet, the agents used do not discriminate between cancer cells and healthy cells in the brain, bones, or muscles.
 When these hormonal signals are withdrawn, the brain’s cellular machinery must adapt to a new, quieter internal environment.

-The you may feel are a direct consequence of this adaptation.
+The cognitive effects you may feel are a direct consequence of this adaptation.
 The neurons that once relied on a steady stream of hormonal support for optimal function must now operate without it.
 This can manifest as a perceptible slowing of processing speed or a disruption in memory retrieval, a phenomenon often described as “brain fog” or “chemo brain.”

 The cognitive shifts experienced during hormone suppression therapy are the brain’s direct and logical response to the removal of essential biochemical signals.